expressjs/body-parser/README.md

 ### bodyParser.text(options)

-Returns middleware that parses all bodies as a string.
+Returns middleware that parses all bodies as a string and only looks at requests where the `Content-Type` header matches the `type` option.
 This parser supports automatic inflation of `gzip` and `deflate` encodings.

 A new `body` string containing the parsed data is populated on the `request` object after the middleware (i.e. `req.body`).
 This will be a string of the